 Signing up for Slack is easy, and the initial welcome message is "Ta-da!"
 After that, it eases users into the messaging and channel user interfaces so they can get acclimated.
 Product tours in Slack use empty states, the chatbot mascot Slackbot, and tooltips to introduce new users to the app's fundamental features.

 Slack's new user experience results from years of development and testing.
-Improvements have been made with each successive version.
 They've eliminated many fillers and gotten to the point in the most recent update.
-As a result, we created a minimal, contextual onboarding experience that aided users in learning the interface and getting up to speed as quickly as possible.
+As a result, they created a minimal, contextual onboarding experience that aided users in learning the interface and getting up to speed as quickly as possible.

 What is a Client Onboarding Software?